MicrosoftDocs/OfficeDocs-Support/Exchange/ExchangeOnline/administration/winrm-cannot-process-request.md

   ```powershell
      netsh winhttp show proxy
    ```
-3.From here,you can reset the proxy settings
+3. From here, you can reset the proxy settings:
   ```powershell
      netsh winhttp reset proxy
   ```